Dr. Christine Caputo

 Director

 Christine holds a PhD in Chemistry and is an Associate Professor of Chemistry at UNH.
 She first learned about public science outreach as a postdoc in the UK and decided to bring the concept to the NH Seacoast.
 She hosted the inagural events in the area (starting in 2016) and is excited to see the program expand in 2022.
+Her research focuses on creating hydrogen, a clean fuel using sunlight and water - it's what we call a solar fuel!

 Dovev Levine